aneagoie/RaspberryPi-Node/README.md

 #Projects:
 1. Make LED lights blink
-2. A button that send you and email
+2. A button that sends you and email
 3. Intruder detector
 ...and many more.
 Enjoy

-simply download each individual file and run `sudo node filename.js` on your raspberry pi
+simply download each individual file and run `sudo node filename.js` on your raspberry pi.
+You will need to have node installed.